catwell/haricot/README.md

 ## Presentation

-Haricot is a [Beanstalk](http://kr.github.com/beanstalkd/) client for LuaJIT.
+Haricot is a [Beanstalk](http://kr.github.com/beanstalkd/) client for Lua.

 ## Usage